RahmanKhorramfar91/Cpp-Cplex-Tutorial/README.md

 The second part of the tutorial presented on March 11th where implementation of column generation and Bender's decomposition algorithms discussed for two problems.
 I picked two simple problem that are general enough for educational purposed and simple enough for our limited time.
 As such, a column generation algorithm is implemented for a cutting-stock problem and Bender's decomposition for a fixed cost transportation problem (FCTP).

-Comments and Suggestions are very much appreciated.
+Comments and Suggestions are very much appreciated (rkhorra@ncsu.edu).